Jasmine Mooney: Early life

-Acting
+Career

 Mooney's acting debut was a minor role in the 2009 sex comedy film American Pie Presents: The Book of Love, an entry in the American Pie film series.
 She also appeared in the 2014 film Kid Cannabis, as well as episodes of the television series Loudermilk and iZombie.

-Business career

 In April 2017, Mooney and Ted Wilkie, then the manager at a restaurant called The Parlour, opened a restaurant in Yaletown, British Columbia named Banter Room.
 Mooney later expanded to the Hotel Belmont and The Basement, both in Vancouver.
 In September 2019, employees from those establishments launched a complaint about artwork there that they felt was offensive.
 She has also flipped condominiums and managed Airbnb properties.

 Mooney is the co-founder of a brand of tonic health drinks called Holy!
 Water.
 She describes Holy!
 Water as the "only beverage that's ever put ketones, functional mushrooms, adaptogens, and nootropics in a drink".
 She has described the health and wellness industry as her "true passion".